PattyFlowers/PattyFlowers.github.io/docs/about.markdown

 My name is Patricia, I was born and raised in the sunny coast of Spain, where I also obtained my Veterinary medicine degree as well as a Masters degree in Sciences teaching.
 But my adventurous side was screaming for something different from what I had known all my life, so I ended up looking for job in the UK, where I am now based.

 I have been practising as a small animal Veterinary Surgeon for around 6 years, but after dealing with burnout in the profession, I decided to quit my job and pursue a career as a software developer.
+I started learning to program a couple of years ago but am still on a very early stage.

-I have many hobbies including drawing and painting, writing, going for walks in nature, singing, reading, drinking tea, going to gigs and seeing my wonderful friends.
+I have many hobbies including drawing and painting, writing, going for walks in nature, singing, reading, drinking tea, going to gigs and seeing my wonderful friends!

 Cat from space started as a way of documenting a journey I never thought I would make.
 Making a career change from a profession I adore and have dedicated around ten years of my life but that was having a too high toll on my health to something that interests me but I barely knew anything about.
 I would also like this to help other people out there which are going through similar things, whether it is burnout, other mental-health issues, problems deciding what they want to do with their lives or that are curious about what being a vet or what being a programmer means.